Published October 27th, 2020

 A hazard identification checklist, also known as a hazard assessment form, is a tool used by safety officers in performing hazard assessments.
 The main purpose of a hazard assessment is to identify potential health and safety hazards by examining conditions or practices in the workplace.
-Performing regular hazard assessments is critical so that adequate corrective measures can be implemented if necessary and injuries and illnesses can be prevented.
+Performing regular hazard assessments is critical for implementing adequate corrective measures that can help prevent injuries and illnesses.

 A hazard assessment reduces the probability of workplace accidents from occurring and ensures the safety of your employees.
 Easily perform fire risk assessments by following the steps below:

 - Look – Walk around the facility and look for out-of-place items.
 Identify potential or existing hazards.
 Learn how to identify common workplace hazards.

 - Think – Evaluate identified hazards and determine their underlying causes.
 Set appropriate controls to mitigate the likelihood of recurrence.

 - Act – Implement corrective actions or controls.